-Euroapi ensures that adequate resources are available to meet its commitments made through these internal policies (the freedom of association and the effective recognition of the right to collective bargaining, the elimination of forced or compulsory labor, the effective abolition of child labor and the elimination of discrimination in respect of employment and occupation).
+EUROAPI ensures that adequate resources are available to meet its commitments with respect to freedom of association and the effective recognition of the right to collective bargaining, the elimination of forced or compulsory labor, the effective abolition of child labor, the elimination of discrimination in respect of employment and occupation, and a safe and healthy working environment.

-Each country, site, function, or division will design and implement their own Standard Operating Procedures ("SOP"), in line with both internal Policies and with local legal requirements.
+Each country, site, function, or division will design and implement its own Standard Operating Procedure (SOP), in line with both internal policies and local legal requirements.

-The various internal departments such as Human Resources Department, Procurement Department and ESG Department will ensure proper implementation of these internal policies and the respect of Human Rights within the company and also through our suppliers.
+Internal departments, including the Human Resources Department, Procurement Department and ESG Department, will ensure proper implementation of these internal policies and the respect of human rights within the company and throughout our supplier network.

-6. TRAINING EMPLOYEES ABOUT HUMAN RIGHTS
+6. TRAINING EMPLOYEES ON HUMAN RIGHTS ISSUES

-Euroapi knows that in order to integrate its approach and vision of Human Rights due diligence, the company needs to train and raise awareness on these topics among its employees.
+EUROAPI knows that in order to integrate its approach and vision of human rights due diligence, the company needs to train and raise awareness on these topics among its employees.